-The sky above us may hold more secrets than we think.
-And next week, we might be one step closer to the truth.
-Or simply a new episode of the "UFO psychodrama" which has been on the air for two years in the USA.
-The next to enter the scene after the Pentagon, the Senate and NASA they are the boys of the Navy.
+The sky above us may hide more secrets than we think.
+And next week we may be one step closer to the truth.
+Or simply to a new episode of the “UFO psychodrama” which has been airing for two years in the USA.
+The next to enter the scene after the Pentagon, Senate and NASA they are the boys of the Navy.

 Testimonials to come